Politics of Montserrat: Executive branch

 The Governor is appointed by the Monarch.
 The Premier is appointed by the Governor from among the members of the Legislative Assembly.

 His cabinet is appointed by the Governor from among the elected members of the Legislative Assembly and consists also of the Attorney General, and the Finance Secretary.

-The current Premier of the island is Easton Taylor-Farrell, of the Movement for Change and Prosperity, replacing the outgoing Premier, Donaldson Romeo of the People's Democratic Movement, who was the second Premier of Montserrat.
+The current Premier of the island is Reuben Meade, of the United Alliance, replacing the outgoing Premier, Easton Taylor-Farrell, of the Movement for Change and Prosperity.

 Legislative branch

 Montserrat elects on territorial level a legislature.
-The Legislative Assembly has 9 members, elected for a five-year term in one constituency.
+The Legislative Assembly has nine members, elected for five-year terms in one constituency.

 Political parties and elections

 Political parties do not adhere to a single defined ideology and are difficult to distinguish from each other.
 Instead, policy emphasis shifts depending on the popular approval of the party leader and their policies.

 Most recent election

 Judicial branch

 The Eastern Caribbean Supreme Court, consists of the High Court of Justice and the Court of Appeal.